General & Pediatric Dermatology

 Get Them Gone

-Whether it's a stubborn plantar wart, spreading molluscum on your child, or anything in between — Dr. Sergay will find the right treatment plan.
+Whether it's a stubborn plantar wart, spreading warts on your child, or anything in between — Dr. Sergay will find the right treatment plan.
 Painless options available for young children.